Johan Carl Krauss

-After initial tuition by his father, Johan served for a period as soldier and later resumed his studies at Erlangen and Straatsburg, and upon completing these was appointed as physician to the Baden troops, who were stationed in Holland at the time.
+After initial tuition by his father, Johan served for a period as soldier and later resumed his studies in Erlangen and Stratsbourg, and upon completing these was appointed as physician to the Baden troops, who were stationed in Holland at the time.
 Accordingly, he found himself in Harderwijk where in 1795 he graduated at the University of Harderwijk with his thesis 'De praecipuis militum morbis eorumque causis' (On the chief military diseases and their causes).
 After a short stay in Arnhem, he settled as physician in Amsterdam in 1787, marrying Everdina Hey shortly thereafter.
 In May 1807 he was appointed as professor of theoretical, practical and forensic medicine at Harderwijk, and the following year held an 'Oratio de medicina systematica, eiusque usu ac abusu' (An oration on systematic medicine, and its use and abuse).
 In June 1810 he stepped down as rector and presented 'De perscrutatione mentis humanae maximum medico faciente emolumentum' (the investigation of the human mind, the greatest contribution made by the physician), in which he urges physicians to practise therapy.

 In 1806 Krauss was elected a correspondent, living in the Netherlands, of the Royal Institute of the Netherlands.